paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 The current CIP introduces a requirement for a new type of [wallet address key pair](https://developers.cardano.org/docs/operate-a-stake-pool/cardano-key-pairs/#wallet-address-key-pairs).<sup><a href="#wallet">2</a></sup> Wallet addresses assigned the new type are included in a closed set of wallet addresses, all having the same type.
 Wallet addresses included in a closed set belong to exactly one closed set, and no more. (t)ADA in a wallet address included in a closed set may only be sent to wallet addresses also included in the same closed set.
 Wallet addresses belonging to a closed set maintain the existing functionality to delegate the wallet to a pool using a staking address.

+For the employer to administer the new type of wallet address, the current CIP also requires implementation of mechanisms to:
+* Create closed sets, and then add or remove wallet addresses belonging to a closed set
-For the employer to administer the new type of wallet address, the current CIP also requires implementation of a mechanism to send and receive (t)ADA safely and securely between one or more wallet addresses included in a closed set and one or more wallet addresses NOT included in the same closed set without compromising the integrity of the closed set of wallet addresses—or (t)ADA balances of wallet addresses in the closed set—for the employee end user.
+* Send (t)ADA safely and securely from wallet addresses included in a closed set to one or more wallet addresses NOT included in the same closed set without compromising the integrity of the closed set of wallet addresses—or (t)ADA balances of wallet addresses in the closed set—for the employee end user

 To implement the current CIP, each employee is assigned a unique closed set of wallet addresses.
+The public verification key files for payment addresses of wallet addresses belonging to closed sets may be shared publicly.
 The private signing key file for a wallet address belonging to a closed set is accessible only to the employee assigned the wallet address and to the employer.<sup><a href="#secret">3</a></sup>

+Smart contracts that may be implemented in relation to the current CIP adhere to the closed set definitions.

 <a name="wallet"></a><sup>2</sup> Each Cardano wallet address is comprised of a payment address and a staking address.